 In my experience, a successful outsourcing firm will have a key technology partnership to process those invoices.
 Essentially, BPO firms are using a software themselves to become better at processing invoices.
 Technology has come a long way, and, with the continued advancements in character recognitions, AI, and machine learning, the ability to process invoices has become closer to a fully automated process.
 There will never be a substitute for human review, but a 95% accuracy rate is well within reach.

-Whether a company wants to control the vendor relationship or wants to outsource the AP function, having an invoice automation system is instrumental in the growth of that company.
+Whether a company wants to control the vendor relationship or wants to outsource the AP function, having an invoice automation software is instrumental in the growth of that company.
 Imagine processing 1,000 or 10,000 invoices per week or per day.
-Big business is leaning more on invoice automation systems, and those that use technology to learn and record the data are becoming invaluable to company executives.
+Big business is leaning more on invoice automation software, and those that use technology to learn and record the data are becoming invaluable to company executives.